Standard on Animal Transport and Biosecurity

 6. Animals that have been treated with hazardous agents (i.e., biological, chemical, radiological) should not be transported in a private vehicle.

 7. Vehicles carrying laboratory animals should be suitable for the purpose, insulated and fitted with controllable heating, cooling and ventilation and have internal lighting.
 The interior of the cargo area must be designed to allow for thorough cleaning and disinfection.
-This should performed as detailed on the DCM or laboratory cleaning log, e.g. daily, weekly, or biweekly.
+This should be performed as detailed on the DCM or laboratory cleaning log, e.g. daily, weekly, or biweekly.
 Logs must be properly documented and available for review by IACUC inspectors.

 8. The persons responsible for transportation should have a mobile phone, consult with individuals knowledgeable about the transport of the species, and minimize transport times by careful planning of the route and avoiding any delays.